khodeerror403/ai-image-gallery/README.md

 # ai-image-gallery

-A web app for storing your AI generated art.
-It is tailored to the AI artist that wants a better way to manage their art.
+A web application designed for AI artists, providing a dedicated platform to store and manage their generated artwork efficiently.

 ![Screenshot of My Awesome App](github_assets/gallery.png)